 You will be fully qualified for some positions in the field, and many of our graduates have gone on to jobs such as Alcohol and Drug Counselor Technician, Case Manager, Substance Use Disorder Counselors, Outreach Specialist, Prevention Specialist, Residential Treatment Advisor, Residential Assistant, and Addictions Counselor Assistant.

-The job can be stressful but very rewarding when you are part of the team that saves lives.
+The job can be stressful but very rewarding when you are part of a team that saves lives.

 4. Continue Your Education

 Many people who complete their certificate will later go on to obtain a degree in substance use disorders or other types of counseling.
-At InterCoast, we offer a Substance Use Disorder associates degree, and many other colleges nationwide offer bachelor degree programs and beyond.
+At InterCoast, we offer a Substance Use Disorder associate’s degree, and many other colleges nationwide offer bachelor’s degree programs and beyond.

 People with graduate or terminal degrees are mostly tapped to work in executive or manager positions at treatment facilities.